Skip to main content

 How drawdown works for the different accounts types at Moneta Funded.

 Drawdown is the maximum loss your account is allowed to reach.
-At Moneta Funded, different programs use different drawdown models, so it’s important to understand which applies to your account.
+At Moneta Funded, different programs use different drawdown models, so it is important to understand which one applies to your account.

 Important Clarification